Physical Pictures for Quasisymmetry in Crystals: Quasisymmetries

-In Section \ref{sec:results}, we show that for Sn/SiC \cite{Yaji2019, Tao2023} and TMDs the quasisymmetry is a mirror, while for wurtzites it is spatial inversion.
-Additionally, in Sec.~\ref{sec:Wurtzite} we show that the quasi-cubic approximation for wurtzites is a special case of this first picture, where the augmented group $\mathcal{G}_Q$ is built from compatibility relations rather than a direct product with an emergent symmetry $Q$.
+In Sec.~\ref{sec:results}, we show that for Sn/SiC \cite{Yaji2019, Tao2023} and monolayer 2H TMDs, the quasisymmetry corresponds to an in-plane mirror ($M_y$), while for wurtzites it is spatial inversion.
+Additionally, in Sec.~\ref{sec:Wurtzite} we show that the quasicubic approximation for wurtzites is a special case of this first picture, where the augmented group $\mathcal{G}_Q$ is built from compatibility relations rather than a direct product with an emergent symmetry $Q$.

-\subsection{Quasisymmetries II: inheritance picture}
+\subsection{Quasisymmetries II: Inheritance picture}

 The second quasisymmetry picture is due to the residual influence of a nearby high-symmetry point $\bm{k}_0$.
 Eigenstates at $\bm{k} = \bm{k}_0 + \delta \bm{k}$ approximately obey selection rules inherited from the nearby $\bm{k}_0$ point, little group $\mathcal{G}_{\bm{k}_0} > \mathcal{G}_{\bm{k}}$, when sufficiently isolated from remote bands.